Tactile Sensing

 Continuing efforts:

-- The design and control of tactile sensors for industrial applications through the Innovation Hong Kong Centre for Logistics Robotics.
+- The design and control of tactile sensors for industrial applications, with physical resilience as well as meaningful signals.

 - Exploring new remote tactile sensing modalities for marine and planetary tactile sensing.